 Service learning allows students the option to take important academic concepts learned in class, and apply them through significant service to the community.
-Saint Anselm College leads New Hampshire campuses in service learning, with thirteen academic departments offering a service learning option in over 35 courses.
+Saint Anselm College is a leader among New Hampshire campuses in service learning, with thirteen academic departments offering a service learning option in over 35 courses.
 Each year about 25% of the student body chooses the service-learning option in one of their courses.